KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 https://commons.wikimedia.org/w/api.php?action=query&titles=Image:Album%20amicorum%20Jacob%20Heyblocq%20KB131H26%20-%20p010%20-%20Franciscus%20Snellinx%20-%20Poem%20part2.jpg&prop=imageinfo&iiprop=extmetadata

 ## Summary
-OK, that's it for this fifth and last article.
+OK, we could have easily gone to 60, but that's it for this fifth and last article.
 For convenience and overview, let me summarize all the cool new things for KB's collection highlights we have seen in this article:

 38) A [SPARQL driven thumbnail gallery](https://w.wiki/3E8z) of KB highlights<br/>
 39) Structured lists of all KB highlights, both [simple](https://w.wiki/3FWz) and [more elaborate](https://w.wiki/3FXe) in [JSON](https://query.wikidata.org/sparql?query=%23%20Elaborated%20list%20of%20KB%20collection%20highlights%2C%20recreating%0A%23%20https%3A%2F%2Fnl.wikipedia.org%2Fwiki%2FWikipedia%3AGLAM%2FKoninklijke_Bibliotheek_en_Nationaal_Archief%2FTopstukken%2FListeria%0A%23%20using%20SPARQL%0A%0ASELECT%20DISTINCT%20%3Fhighlight%20%3FhighlightLabel%20%3Ftitle%20%3FhighlightDescription%20%3Fimage%20%3FhighlightIsALabel%20%3FinventoryNr%20%0A%3Fkbcat%20%3Fkburl%20%3Fbrowsebook%20%3Fgallery%20%3FcopyrightLabel%20%0A%0AWHERE%20%7B%0A%20%20%3Fhighlight%20p%3AP195%20%3Fst%20.%0A%20%20%3Fst%20ps%3AP195%20wd%3AQ1526131%20.%0A%20%20%3Fst%20pq%3AP2868%20wd%3AQ29188408.%0A%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP18%20%3Fimage.%7D%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP1476%20%3Ftitle.%7D%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP31%20%3FhighlightIsA.%7D%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP217%20%3FinventoryNr.%7D%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP528%20%3Fppn.%0A%20%20%20%20%20BIND(CONCAT(%22https%3A%2F%2Fresolver.kb.nl%2Fresolve%3Furn%3DPPN%3A%22%2C%3Fppn)%20AS%20%3Fkbcat).%7D%20%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP973%20%3Fkburl.%0A%20%20%20%20%20FILTER(STRSTARTS(STR(%3Fkburl)%2C%20%22https%3A%2F%2Fwww.kb.nl%2Fthemas%2F%22)).%7D%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP953%20%3Fbrowsebook.%0A%20%20%20%20%20FILTER(STRSTARTS(STR(%3Fbrowsebook)%2C%20%22https%3A%2F%2Fgalerij.kb.nl%22)).%7D%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP935%20%3Fgal.%0A%20%20%20%20%20BIND(CONCAT(%22https%3A%2F%2Fcommons.wikimedia.org%2Fwiki%2F%22%2CREPLACE(%3Fgal%2C%22%20%22%2C%22_%22))%20AS%20%3Fgallery).%7D%0A%20%20OPTIONAL%7B%3Fhighlight%20wdt%3AP6216%20%3Fcopyright.%7D%0A%20%20%20%20%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%22.%20%7D%0A%7D%20ORDER%20BY%20%3FhighlightLabel%0A%0A%0A%0A%0A%0A%0A%0A&format=json) and [XML](https://query.wikidata.org/bigdata/namespace/wdq/sparql?query=%23%20Simple%20list%20of%20KB%20collection%20highlights%20%0ASELECT%20DISTINCT%20%3Fhighlight%20%3FhighlightLabel%20%3FhighlightDescription%0AWHERE%20%7B%0A%20%20%23%20the%20thing%20is%20part%20of%20the%20KB%20collection%2C%20and%20has%20role%20'collection%20highlight'%20within%20that%20collection%0A%20%20%3Fhighlight%20(p%3AP195%2Fps%3AP195)%20wd%3AQ1526131%3B%20p%3AP195%20%5Bpq%3AP2868%20wd%3AQ29188408%5D.%20%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%22.%20%7D%0A%7D%0AORDER%20BY%20%3FhighlightLabel)<br/>